njelly/TofuECS/README.md

 - Q: *"How do I rollback my simulation to a previous state?"* A: Use `GetState<TComponent>` for tracking your state and `SetState<TComponent>` when going back in time to some other state.
 Look at `RollbackTest()` in TofuECS.Tests.

-- Q: *"I keep getting `BufferFullExeption` when running my simulation, how do I resize my buffer when I run out of space?"* A: You don't, sorry.
+- Q: *"I keep getting `BufferFullException` when running my simulation, how do I resize my buffer when I run out of space?"* A: You don't, sorry.
 Increase the size of your buffer when registering the component or consider some fundamental change to the structure of your `Simulation`.

 *TofuECS is in development!
 Vegan friendly.*